sinri/Ark/README.md

 Ark requests PHP 7.
 If you need Redis, you might need to declare the reference of `predis/predis`.
 Since version 2.1, Ark-Core and Ark-Curl use version 2.
-Since version 2.4, Ark-Cache use version 2.
+Since version 2.4, Ark-Cache use version 2 to support PSR-16.

 ## Toolkit Map